IntelligentMap/Cartographer/PLUGIN-GUIDE.md

 Module loaders such as [RequireJS](http://requirejs.org/) and [Browserify](http://browserify.org/) implement module systems like AMD (Asynchronous Module Definition) and CommonJS to allow developers to modularize and load their code.

-You can add support for AMD/CommonJS loaders to your Leaflet plugin by following this pattern based on the [Universal Module  Definition](https://github.com/umdjs/umd/blob/master/templates/returnExportsGlobal.js)
+You can add support for AMD/CommonJS loaders to your Cartographer plugin by following this pattern based on the [Universal Module  Definition](https://github.com/umdjs/umd/blob/master/templates/returnExportsGlobal.js)

 ```js
 (function (factory, window) {